-For heavy goods, such as steel rods and blooms, hexagon head wood screws, or, at a minimum, twist nails are to be used (for number see 4).
+For heavy goods, such as steel rods and blooms, at a minimum hexagon head wood screw, or, at a minimum, twist nails are to be used (for number see 4).
 The distance between the head wood screws/twist nails is to be chosen in order to prevent the scotches from turning.